AlKach/pet-shop/README.md

 #### Database

 pet-shop uses PostgreSQL DB to store its data.
 It is recommended to run DB on separate VM.
-Envirnoment setup scripts (stored in `/env` folder) automate running, resetting and configuring VM in VirtualBox.
+Environment setup scripts (stored in `/env` folder) automate running, resetting and configuring VM in VirtualBox.

 In order to set up development DB, perform following steps:
  1. Create VM in VirtualBox.